 These issues create roadblocks in the sales process and completely deter the purchasing decision.
 The market saw ample evidence of this during the economic crisis because businesses were unsure what was happening financially and tended to hold onto their available capital at all costs.
 Purchasing decisions—critical decisions that needed to be made—were delayed, often indefinitely, until the smoke cleared and the economy corrected itself.
 Equipment vendors subsequently felt the pinch as their sales slowed, a result of this paralyzed thinking.

 Because lease financing solves many of these issues, it can actually help an equipment vendor to accelerate sales.
-Simply by providing an alternative means of payment that actually serves to free up existing capital, the equipment vendor provides significant incentive to close the transaction for critical equipment when it is needed.
+Simply by providing an alternative means of payment that actually serves to untie existing capital, the equipment vendor provides significant incentive to close the transaction for critical equipment when it is needed.
 When a customer realizes not only that capital is available but also that they can afford to use it, many of the objections that slow or completely stop a sales process simply go away.

 The biggest objection to using lease financing as a closing tool is that customers often do not understand leasing or they have misconceptions about it.
 Customers may not be familiar with leasing terms, or the structure of an equipment lease.
 In some cases, they simply insist on owning equipment rather than “renting” it.
 In other words, leasing is not viewed as a viable method of acquiring the equipment.